 Barrier Life (02:05)

-Here's a question we get in the NVE Applications Center.
-Isolation voltage for
+Jamie, here's a question we get frequently, here in the NVE Applications Center.

-not in data sheets, and may be the least familiar high-voltage specification.
+It's not in most data sheets, and may be the least familiar high-voltage specification.

 But it's useful in applications where the isolators aren't subject to line voltage